ClanAODDev/aod_site_v2/resources/views/division/content/xdefiant.md

 To be eligible for membership in the Angels of Death – XDefiant Division, you must meet and agree to the following requirements.

-*   Play XDefiant (preferably on PC, just makes connecting to TeamSpeak easier)
+       * Be on Discord when playing XDefiant.
        * Be at least 16 years of age.
-*   Be on TeamSpeak when playing XDefiant.
-*   Be on TeamSpeak at least once monthly to stay active.
+       * Be on Discord at least once monthly to stay active.
-*   Wear the AOD tags when playing XDefiant (Change name to AOD\_ on Uplay).
+       * Wear AOD tags when playing XDefiant (Change name to AOD_ on Uplay).